-It doesn’t matter whether you have a retail store, manufacturing operation, cleaning service, medical practice, or a consulting firm, branding is a vital component to your success.
+It doesn’t matter whether you have a retail store, manufacturing operation, cleaning service, medical practice, or consulting firm, branding is a vital component of your success.
 Here are some of the top ways branding can benefit your business:

 - Branding helps geminate new customers.
 When your customers are truly “sold” on your product or service, they will tell others about it and in effect, become walking advertisements for it.
 But this won’t happen if they can’t remember the name of your brand.
 Having a strong, well-established brand enables you to get referrals or word-of-mouth business.

 - Branding creates focus.
 Your branding helps you create clarity and stay focused on your marketing objectives, and guides your overall business thinking.
 You’ll be much more likely to see what marketing strategies and tactics will and won’t work because you’ve established a comprehensive brand with tight standards in place.
 This saves you time and money because you’ll be less likely to waste your marketing efforts on off-base ideas.

 - Branding inspires your staff.
 Having clear and consistent branding provides motivation and direction for your employees.
 When your staff knows your company’s mission and vision, they will be much more likely to follow your lead, strive to achieve the goals you have set, and feel the same company pride that you do.
 Strong branding creates loyal employees and gives them something to believe in and stand behind.
 This can spur employee productivity, and drive business growth.

 Of course, great brands don’t “just happen.”
 They are built over years, through strategic planning and hard work.
 Here are some suggestions to get you started in the right direction: